 If you think you may be struggling with ROCD and you’re interested in learning more about treatment, help is available.
 I recommend that you start by checking with your insurance about mental health coverage.
 Then, find a provider who specializes in ERP treatment.

 At NOCD, we make finding an ERP specialist easy.
 Every therapist at NOCD has been trained in ERP, and receives ongoing supervision from industry leaders in OCD treatment.
-In fact, you’re struggling with ROCD—or think you might be—you can schedule a free 15-minute call today with the NOCD care team to learn how a licensed therapist can help.
+In fact, you’re struggling with ROCD—or think you might be—you can learn more about NOCD’s specialized, accessible approach to OCD treatment.
+I know from personal experience that ERP therapy can help you live with greater confidence, learning to accept uncertainty in all areas of your life.